 This was my first attempt at making chocolate bonbons.
 I’ve always been a little scared of chocolate making.
 But honestly, it was a breeze.

 These luxurious healthy vegan caramel chocolate bonbons turned out pretty impressive!!

 They were gone in less time than I needed to make them.

-I used half sphere silicon molds (these ones), but you can use whatever shape you want.
+I used half-sphere silicone molds (these ones), but you can use whatever shape you want.
 If you are a beginner, I’d recommend using silicone, because it will make the unmolding process so much easier.

 Everything in this recipe is quite easy besides, for the chocolate melting process.
 On a more technical side, you’ll need to temper your chocolate.
 Fear not, it’s pretty simple actually.

 Chocolate tempering is a method for melting down your chocolate without losing any of its properties.